The Bankrate promise

 Who this company may be best for: Current or former military service members seeking delivery driver insurance

 If you are a member of the military or a veteran — or an eligible family member of a military member — USAA could be an option for you.
 This provider routinely earns high ratings for its customer service and insurance rates.
 USAA offers rideshare gap protection to fill in where the delivery service’s commercial auto policy and your personal auto policy leave off, such as when you’re waiting for a new customer request to come in.

 What delivery companies cover for car insurance

 Some companies automatically offer delivery insurance, but it can get tricky.
 Here are a few examples:

 - DoorDash offers insurance only once your personal auto insurance policy limits are exhausted.
 You also need to be in possession of the food delivery at the time of the accident, which means you could be left without coverage if an incident occurs as you are on your way to pick up from a restaurant.

 - Amazon Flex offers an Amazon Commercial Auto Insurance Policy to drivers in states other than New York, but you need to have your own personal auto insurance policy and you need to be on active delivery for their commercial coverage to kick in.

 - Grubhub does not provide any car insurance.

-- Pizza Hut’s delivery driver job listings say that you need your own auto insurance, which implies they do not offer coverage.
+- Pizza Hut’s delivery driver job listings state that you need your own auto insurance, which implies that it does not offer coverage.

 Ultimately, you should look over the fine print of your agreement with your delivery company, as well as the specifics of your personal auto insurance coverage.